gkcolumbia/grp_project1/readme.md

 2. psql_create_tables.py

-This file should be run once in order to create the database and the tables.
+This file is run once in order to create the database and the tables.
 The user must change its name in line 8.
 There are 3 tables: foreclosure, property and plaintiff.

 3. psql_upload_data.py

-This file contains the function that upload the information to the database. upload_data(list_foreclosures) iterates over the list and check if the foreclosure, property or plantiff already exist and depending on this it is updated or inserted into the repective table.
+This file contains the function that upload the information to the database. upload_data(list_foreclosures) iterates over the list and check if the foreclosure, property or plantiff already exist and depending on the result it is updated or inserted into the repective table.

 4. dbexport.pgsql